 There have been rare isolated reports of anaphylaxis, without a proven causal relationship to the drug product.

-The following adverse drug reactions have been derived from post-marketing experience with Methylergonovine Maleate Tablets, USP via spontaneous case reports.
+The following adverse drug reactions have been derived from post-marketing experience with methylergonovine maleate via spontaneous case reports.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not possible to reliably estimate their frequency which is therefore categorized as not known.

 Nervous system disorders

 Ventricular fibrillation, ventricular tachycardia, angina pectoris, atrioventricular block